edgeimpulse/expert-projects/accelerometer-and-activity-projects/arduino-kway-fall-detection.md

 ---
 description: >-
-  Train a TinyML model to detect the motion of falling down, then connect via Bluetooth to make an emergency call
+  Train a TinyML model to detect the motion of falling down, then connect via Bluetooth to make an emergency call.
 ---

 # Arduino x K-Way - TinyML Fall Detection